gloriasp15/portfolio-2026/business-cases/04-ai-champions-flywheel/assets/pillars/ai-adoption-pillars.md

 ### Key Mechanisms

-- Initial kickoff to align roles, expectations and behaviors
+- Initial **kick-off to align roles**, expectations and behaviors
-- Active participation in AI programs (sessions, workshops, initiatives)
+- Active participation in **AI programs**: sessions, workshops, among other initiatives
 - Symbolic and visible actions reinforcing AI adoption
 - Translation layer between business needs and AI capabilities
 - Promotion of transparency and escalation on AI-related topics